-The workshops, which last about one hour, are offered four times a day, at 9:30 a.m., 11 a.m., 1 p.m. and 2:30 p.m.
+The workshops will last approximately one hour and run four times a day, at 9:30 a.m.,11 a.m., 1 p.m. and 2:30 p.m.
 Reservations are strongly recommended since places are limited.
+Go to www.hydroquebec.com/visit for more information.

 A passion for electricity at the Électrium